yorkulibraries/papyrus/README.md

 The configuration options are located in:

 ```
-config/papyrus_config.yml
+config/papyrus\_app\_config.rb
 ```
-This is a simple YAML file that contains settings for the application's name, authentication, error handling and bibliographic search.
+This is a simple RUBY configuration file that contains settings for the application's name, authentication, error handling and bibliographic search.

 ### Organization